 Lydia M. Logan (Vice Chair)

 Lydia M. Logan is an education and foundation consultant.
-Logan was previously Managing Director at Chiefs for Change at the Foundation for Excellence in Education.
-Before joining Chiefs for Change, Logan served as the Senior Director of Policy at the Eli and Edythe Broad Foundation where she focused on national policy, Governor Snyder’s education initiatives in Michigan, and investments improving management, human capital, quality, and transparency across District and charter public schools in Washington, DC.
+Logan was previously Managing Director at Chiefs for Change with the Foundation for Excellence in Education.
+Logan also served as the Senior Director of Policy at the Eli and Edythe Broad Foundation where she focused on national policy, Governor Snyder’s education initiatives in Michigan, and investments improving management, human capital, quality, and transparency across District and charter public schools in Washington, DC.
 Prior to The Broad Foundation, she held the position of Vice President and Executive Director of the Institute for a Competitive Workforce at the U.S. Chamber of Commerce where she worked with the business community on national and state policies and programs to improve early childhood, pre-k through post-secondary public education and workforce training.
 Logan is a graduate of the University of Pennsylvania.